 Then, you’ll want to create a business or advertising account, if needed.
 On Facebook, for example, you’ll need to create a business page to run ad campaigns.
 From this point on, you’ll be following the instructions as detailed on the platform.

-Finally, you’ll want to run multiple ad campaigns.
+Finally, you’ll want to run multiple campaigns for fiction book advertising.
 If you only have one objective—let’s use the giveaway example again—you’ll want to create different versions of that same ad campaign to test for things like ad titles, graphics, and descriptions.

 Examples of fiction ads